 Ok, so I have to change the title to get a song named for me!
 (That and Kimoreena, of course).

-This song came out when I was in college (I was a prodigy, dare you try to figure out my age).
-I was interning at GM in Detroit (and living in Windsor, Canada), and my summer intern buddies gave me this moniker.
-(It couldn’t be because I made them listen to the album over and over again, could it)?
+This song came out when I was in college.
+I was interning at GM in Detroit and living in Windsor, Canada, and my summer intern buddies gave me this nickname.
+(It couldn’t be because I made them listen to the album “21 at 33” over and over again, could it)?
 The nickname somehow made its way back to Georgia Tech (Jim Craig!) and surprise, surprise, all my computer printouts came out labeled “Kimmee.”
-Then my friends at IBM called me “Kimmee,” and I guess it stuck.
+Later, my friends at IBM called me “Kimmee,” and I guess it stuck.
 I even had a personalized “Kimmee” license plate for a while.
 My family couldn’t believe that I actually let people call me that.
 A few people still do…and it always makes me smile.

 (BTW, the “ee” in “Kimmee” is because my name is “Kimberlee,” in case you were wondering.
 Just don’t call me “Kimberly”)!

-Anyway, back to the song…A good song, not a great song, although it did make it to #1 in the U.S. And it wasn’t written with Bernie; it’s a collaboration with Gary Osborne.
-But because I can “six degree” it back to me, I guess I have a special affinity for it.
+Anyway, back to the song…A good song, not a great song, although it did make it to #3 on the US Billboard Hot 100 charts (and #1 in the US Adult Contemporary).
+And it wasn’t written with Bernie; it’s a collaboration with Gary Osborne.
+But I can “six degree” it back to me, and it definitely carries some very distinct memories for me.

 Little Jeannie, you got so much time, little Jeannie